 What is an intake area?

-- Intake areas are essential for schools to be able to plan for expected student enrolments and make sure they have the facilities and staff they need to best support their students’ learning.
+- Schools need intake areas so they can plan for expected student enrolments.
+Intake areas also help ensure schools have the facilities and staff to best support their students’ learning.

-- High schools don’t have intake area boundaries on a map.
-High schools have an intake area school or schools that are associated with their high school (for example: Huonville Primary School is an intake area school for Huonville High School).
+- High schools do not currently have geographic intake areas.
+Instead they have intake primary schools from which they accept enrolments.
+This system is currently managed by school principals (for example: Huonville Primary School is an intake area school for Huonville High School).